True Bible Facts and Biblical Stories

 The Koran came into being.

-This caused a split from Judaism.
+The visitation from Mohammed caused a split from Judaism.

 Later, Islam split into the two factions of Sunni and Shia due to politics in the ranks between Mohammad's number one and his son.